yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2020/index.md

 +++
-date = "2020-04-19T04:00:00-03:00"
+date = "2020-04-20T07:11:00-03:00"
 title = "Progress Report March 2020"
 author = "GoldenX86"
 forum = 217502
 +++

-How are you doing in this quarantine, yuz-ers?
+How are you doing in this quarantine, yuzu fans?
 We hope you are all staying in your homes safe and sound.
 Today, we are bringing you a report on a few changes from the past month for both the Early Access and regular Mainline versions of yuzu.
 <!--more-->